Salvelop07/SalvERC/progress.md

-# ERC-ME Progress
+# SalvERC Progress
-Ghilia Weldesselasie -- <a href='mailto:ghiliaweld@gmail.com'>ghiliaweld@gmail.com</a>

 ---
 **11/01/2018**
-- Wrote initial proposal(README.md) for ERC-ME
+- Wrote initial proposal(README.md) for SalvERC

 **12/01/2018**
-- Started working on ERC-ME smart contracts.
+- Started working on SalvERC smart contracts.
 - The contracts are separated in three: ERC721.sol, MyNonFungibleToken.sol and ERCME.sol.
 - The first two are copied from [this repository](https://github.com/m0t0k1ch1/ERC721-token-sample), I'll be auditing them later.
-- The last one (ERCME.sol) contains my own custom implementation needed for the ERC-ME platform.
+- The last one (ERCME.sol) contains my own custom implementation needed for the SalvERC platform.

 **13/01/2018**
 - Completed the three contracts to the best of my ability.